SLA Spelling Multi-competence

 Children barely differ in their acquisition of the first language so far as the main features of the spoken language are concerned.
 They all end up learning the phonology, vocabulary and grammar appropriate for their dialect, class, age, gender, etc. Individual differences in second language acquisition, however, are extreme.
 You can’t learn a second language, apparently, without having the right motivation, attitude, learning style, learning strategies, cognitive style, personality and all the other factors enumerated in books like Skehan (1989) and Dornyei (2006), mostly concerned with artificial classroom learning.
 The majority of L2 students give up before they pass the threshold when the L2 becomes genuinely useful to them; allegedly 80% of all students of English in the world are beginners, implying only a small proportion go on to higher levels.
 Success in L2 learning is a matter of individual variation; success in L1 acquisition is not.

 The language input that L1 children get from their caretakers differs dramatically from that provided to the L2 learner.
 In natural contact situations, the input is closest to that in L1 acquisition.
 Parents simplify what they say to children and how they interact with them, using what Bruner (1983) calls the LASS (Language Acquisition Support System); native speakers speaking to non-natives simplify their speech in ways known as foreigner talk but hardly simplify topics in the same way parents do to children (Freed, 1980).
 In the artificial teaching situation, coursebooks and language teachers simplify the language in various ways, say the vocabulary limits put on graded readers (Nation, t.a.).
-Practical language teaching is almost inconceivable without simplified language; approaches using authentic uncensored materials have usually either been used at a late stage or have used tiny amounts of speech (Cook, 2008).
+Practical language teaching is almost inconceivable without simplified language; approaches using authentic uncensored materials have usually either been used at a late stage or have used tiny amounts of speech (Cook, 2008 [New edition 2016]).
 The Interaction Hypothesis has however maintained since 1981 that what is necessary is simplified interaction, not simplified language (Long, 1981; 1996), undeterred by the lack of proof for its necessity in L1 acquisition.

 Second language teaching has often attempted to recreate the conditions of the L1 child in the L2 classroom mostly in terms of using only a single language and having a simple interaction between students and teachers or between students.
 The Interaction Approach holds recasts to be important for L2 acquisition (Long, 1996).
 The Sociocultural Model too argues that, since L1 acquisition depends on bridging the ZPD gap between what the child can do unaided and what they can achieve with the help of others through ‘scaffolding’, then so should L2 acquisition (Lantolf, 2000).
 But, however vital ZPD may be to an L1 child, scaffolding may function differently for an L2 learner in a different situation at a different developmental level.